Akatsuki667/holbertonschool-web_back_end/ES6_basic/README.md

 ## 5. The wonders of spread syntax
 Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
 Your function body should be one line long.

+## 6. Take advantage of template literals
+Rewrite the return statement to use a template literal so you can the substitute the variables you’ve defined.

+## 7. Object property value shorthand syntax
+Notice how the keys and the variable names are the same?
+Modify the following function’s `budget` object to simply use the object property value shorthand syntax instead.